RichardLemoine/LSTtools/README.md

 ## *Authors:*

-### \* *Richard Lemoine Rodriguez*, Institute of Geography, Ruhr-Universität Bochum
+### \* *Richard Lemoine-Rodriguez*, Institute of Geography, Ruhr-Universität Bochum

 ### \* *Jean François Mas*, Centro de Investigaciones en Geografía Ambiental, Universidad Nacional Autónoma de México

 ## *Description*

-### The LSTtools package provides tools for the analysis of thermal data derived from Landsat and MODIS satellites.
+### The LSTtools package provides 21 tools for the analysis of thermal data derived from Landsat and MODIS satellites.
 It includes a number of pre-processing, processing and post-processing functions to conduct Urban Heat Island (UHI) assessments.
+Quality filtering, data uncompression, spectral indices focused on green and grey urban infrastructure, hot-cold spot analysis and spatial statistics are included.

 ### This vignette describes the main use of the LSTtools package, including: (1) the steps to compute Land Surface Temperature (LST) based on Landsat 8 atmospherically corrected bands and (2) filter the quality of LST and NDVI MODIS pixels.